codio/site/source/docs/education/teachers/index.html.md

 A module is a Codio project that will usually contain some template code and a guide.
 It does not make much sense to progress until you are familiar with using Codio for normal projects.

-Any Codio user can create their own course and can then assign other users as teachers to that course.
+Any Codio user can create their own course and also assign permissions to other users to administer that course.

 ##Guides
 A Codio guide is a rich content creation tool that allows you to author your coding course materials.
 Guides are authored within Codio and are very easy to write using simple markdown.